What is a cost-sharing reduction?

 - 200% to 250% of FPL, AV is increased to 73% (better than the normal 70% for a regular Silver plan)

-In addition, Native Americans with income under 300 percent of the poverty level are eligible for plans with zero cost-sharing.
+In addition, as noted above, Native Americans with income under 300 percent of FPL are eligible for plans with zero cost-sharing.

 For this person, CSR benefits would reduce the maximum allowable out-of-pocket exposure in 2021 by about 67 percent (from the regular 2021 maximum out-of-pocket of $8,550 to the adjusted maximum out-of-pocket of $2,850 – keeping in mind that plans can offer out-of-pocket limits that are lower than those amounts).